rwl/rapid/docs/index.rst

 the fine operator, and 3) the use of a simpler or reduced system model based on the properties of the underlying physics governing the behavior of the system.
-The graphical structure of the Parareal algorithm is illustrated in Fig. :numref:`fig-parareal`.
+The graphical structure of the Parareal algorithm is illustrated in :numref:`fig-parareal`.

-.. _fig-parareal:
 .. figure:: _static/parareal.png
+   :name: fig-parareal
    :alt: Parareal algorithm
    :width: 4.5in
    :height: 2.5in